losandes/supposed/README.md

 })
 ```

-## Discovering Tests and Running Them
-In getting started, we saw how supposed can run tests without a runner.
-A bear bones test suite might simply `require`, or `import` each test file.
-However that produces multiple result summaries which can be hard to parse or understand.

-Using a runner, Supposed will group the tests into batches, and summarize the outcomes in a single report.
-Supposed has multiple runners: one for nodejs tests, one for browser tests, and a third that you can use without the built-in file discovery.

 ## Arguments and ENVVARS
 Supposed has options that can be set with command-line arguments, or envvars.
 They are described here, and then the actual arguments, and envvars are listed and shown in examples below.